ritik-gupta/Python-Face-Recongition-ML-OpenCv/README.md

 ## NOTE: If you have Anaconda installed then open "conda prompt".
 Then:

 - type "pip install opencv-python" instead of "pip install -r requirements.txt"
+## NOTE2: For linux users make sure you run program with "python3" instead of simply python and "pip3" instead of pip.

 ## Steps
 - download all the files to a folder